Last Updated on May 13, 2021 by Frank Davis

-Some people believe that Medicare has the power to seize their assets to pay for hospice.
+Some people believe that in California Medicare has the power to seize their assets to pay for hospice.
 You may be relieved to learn that this is simply untrue.

 Medicare is a federal health insurance program aimed at helping people who are either 65 years old or older, as well as certain younger folks who have disabilities.
 Additionally, people who are in end-stage kidney failure may also qualify for the program.
 There are a few different parts to Medicare.
 Part A is what covers hospice care.
 Under this program, you would be paying a monthly premium and co-pays.
 However, if you’re unable to pay those premiums or co-pays, then none of your assets will get seized.